tvteamup/TVTBridge/README.md

 });
 ```

-### playerState
+### [CLIENT ONLY] playerState
-Fires when the game host forwards a player's state from the host to clients.
+Fires when the game platform forwards a player's state from the host to a client.
 The player state itself is an arbitrary object that can be defined by your
 game as needed, but this message will also contain playerID and score.